Selective prediction-set models with coverage guarantees: Coverage guarantees for SPS models

+Next we prove the asymptotic distribution of the coverage estimator for an ensemble.
+We omit the proof for Lemma~\ref{lemma:indiv} since it is very similar.

-In addition, let $\mathbb{P}_n$ denote the expectation with respect to the empirical distribution with observations $i = 1,...,n_V$ where the $i$th observation is an array of the $i$th observation in each of the $K$ folds, i.e.
+\begin{proof}[Proof of Theorem~\ref{thrm:asym_normal}] Let $\mathbb{P}_0$ denote the expectation with respect to the distribution $P$.
+For a given sample of $n$ observations, let $\mathbb{P}_n$ denote the expectation with respect to the empirical distribution with observations $i = 1,...,n_V$ where the $i$th observation is an array of the $i$th observation in each of the $K$ folds, i.e.